Georgia death row inmate seeks reprieve due to mental disability

-ATLANTA (Reuters) - Attorneys for a Georgia man facing execution next week argued to the state’s pardons board on Friday that executing the two-time murderer would be unjust because of his limited mental capacity.
+ATLANTA (Reuters) - Attorneys for a Georgia man facing execution next week will argue to the state’s pardons board on Friday that executing the two-time murderer would be unjust because of his limited mental capacity.

 Warren Lee Hill, 52, is scheduled to die by lethal injection on July 18.
-In a series of unsuccessful appeals, his lawyers have said his execution should be halted because he suffered from what they termed mental retardation.
+In a series of unsuccessful appeals, his lawyers have argued that his execution should be halted because he suffered from what they termed mental retardation.

-The Georgia Board of Pardons and Paroles held a closed hearing in the case on Friday but did not issue a ruling.

-In petitioning the board for clemency, Hill’s attorneys raised questions about Georgia’s strict standard for defining mental retardation.
+In petitioning the board for clemency, Hill’s attorneys are raising questions about Georgia’s strict standard for defining mental retardation.

 In 1988, Georgia became the first U.S. state to enact a law banning the execution of mentally retarded defendants.
 But Georgia has perhaps the toughest standard in the nation for defining mental retardation, requiring proof “beyond a reasonable doubt,” Dieter said.